the-turing-way/the-turing-way/project_management/tps-funding-application-20190429.md

   The Turing Way has close connections with the Binder and Jupyter Book teams, both part of Project Jupyter, and the Azure development team through Turing Visiting Fellows Kenji Takeda and Tania Allard.
   Both communities are keen to contribute and promote The Turing Way across their networks of influence, and to listen to "pain points" in their tools experienced by The Turing Way's community.
 * **Turing Training Steering Group.**
-  Ben Murton and Suzy Moat are keen to build a two way communication and contribution process between the Turing Way and the training steering group.
+  Ben Murton and Suzy Moat are keen to build a two way communication and contribution process between the Turing Way and the training steering group (TSG).
-  Specifically they will investigate how The Turing Way can be most effectively adapted for use in partner universities, strategic partner organisations, small or medium-sized enterprises, and government programmes.
+  Specifically, the TSG will consider whether The Turing Way might be effectively adapted for use in partner universities, strategic partner organisations, small or medium-sized enterprises, and government programmes.
 * **Equality, Diversity and Inclusion steering group.**
   The Institute's committment to EDI is mirrored in The Turing Way's goal of building an open and accessible resource that efficiently curates and disseminates knowledge across a broad community.